December 2006

 studio steps and go directly to adding the environmental variable.

-- open visual studio, make a new project, C++, new win32 console empty project.
+- open visual studio, select "Release" and x64 in the top bar, make a new project in the file tab, C++, new win32 console empty project.

 - Go to project/add existing item and navigate to the desktop folder